jangcom/phitar/README.md

                 electron
                 photon
                 neutron
-            Run simulations with the dump source.
+            Run simulations using a dump source.
+            (as of v1.03, particles entering a Mo target are used as the dump source)

     -rpt_subdir=dname (short: -subdir, default: reports)
         Name of subdirectory to which report files will be stored.